serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Reporting/ReportAttribute/ReportAttribute.md

 ## Remarks

-Creates an instance of the attribute
+Initializes a new instance of the attribute.

 ## See Also